How To Host An Italian Dinner Party

 steak with green beans and bread on Italian pottery plate.

-These are sharing size so for a party of six you’d cook 3 steaks that are at least a pound each, with bone in.
-We followed these instructions for cooking.
+An important thing to remember is that these are sharing size, so for a party of six you’d cook 3 steaks that are at least a pound each, with bone in.
+We followed these comprehensive instructions for cooking.

 Wine pairing for steak